Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/README.md

 <details>
 <summary>Step by Step guide by Design Gurus.
 3 Steps: Clarify Requirements, Expectations & Estimations, System interface definition</summary>

+ ### Clarify Requirements
+ 1) Ask questions about problems you are trying to solve; Design questions on interview are open-ended
+    a) It has not ONE correct answer.
+You must clarify ambiguities
+    b) Need to know on which aspects you must focus

+Question examples:
+* Will users of our service be able to post tweets and follow other people?
+* Should we also design to create and display the user's timeline?
+* Will tweets contain photos and videos?
+* Are we focusing on the backend only, or are we developing the front-end too?
+* Will users be able to search tweets?
+* Do we need to display hot trending topics?
+* Will there be any push notification for new (or important) tweets?

 </details>

 <details>